-The CSA plans to redevelop the CSA Systems in a multi-year phased approach.
-Funding for the redevelopment will come from the accumulated surplus funds.
+The CSA is redeveloping the CSA Systems in a multi-year phased approach.
+Funding for the redevelopment is coming from the accumulated surplus funds.

 The results of the Net assets held for CSA Systems operations and redevelopment are presented below.